sx107/kastle-refactored/README.md

 # kastle-refactored
-Refactored code of the original Bastl instruments Kastle.
+Refactored code of the original Bastl instruments Kastle synth firmware.

 This is a refactored vesrion of the original firmware for the @bastl-instruments Kastle.
 I will also upload here my experiments with bastl kastle firmware.